Submissions for the 2021 Rooftop Films Summer Series Are Now Open

 Curating our Programs

-Rooftop has carved out quite the niche for itself in the world of independent film.
-We received over 3.5k submissions in 2018, and every single one was watched and appraised by our tireless screening committee!
+We received over 3,500 submissions in 2020, and every single one was watched and appraised by our tireless screening committee!
 While our primary goal is to showcase the best new movies we can find, we also believe that our mission entails more than just “choosing great cinema.”
 We believe that it’s our responsibility to present works in exciting and innovative ways so we can reach the widest audiences possible and maximize the impact of each film in our arsenal.

 This is, of course, why we choose to show films outdoors in New York, among the tall buildings and towering trees, on tar roofs and green grass, and amid the subtle sounds of street traffic and whirring crickets.
 A film framed by the city skyline becomes more than just a film, it becomes part of the neighborhood, and we try to choose films that will add to the environment in which they will be screened, just as we try to choose venues that will enhance the films that we show.
 We strive to find the perfect location for each film or program, seeking out idyllic spots along a canal for a romantic program or film, or mounting a screening of a documentary about industry atop the roof of a 100-year-old factory.
 The result is that the films take on new meanings in these unique environments and nuances come to the fore, making a lasting impression.

-We also work harder than most festivals to program films together in such a way that the films complement one another.
-That is why most of our programs are organized around themes, moods, regions, genres.
-While some festivals tend to toss unrelated shorts and features into disorganized bundles, Rooftop believes that strategically programming complementary films together can add to the impact of all the works included and that a carefully curated show can bring out subtle resonances in even the most textured and accomplished films.
+We program to films complement one another.
+Our programs are organized around themes, moods, regions, and genres.
+While some festivals tend to toss unrelated shorts and features into disorganized bundles, Rooftop believes that strategically programming complementary films together can add to the impact of all the works and that a carefully curated show can bring out subtle resonances in even the most textured and accomplished films.

-If you have any questions regarding submissions, please email by clicking here.
+If you have any questions regarding submissions, please email firstname.lastname@example.org

 Rooftop Filmmakers Fund

-Unlike festivals which give awards for filmmakers’ past works, the Rooftop Filmmakers Fund is an opportunity to help our community of filmmakers make their next movie.
-Rooftop Films set aside $1 from every ticket sold and $1 from every submission fee received and grants those funds to alumni filmmakers for their film productions.
+The Rooftop Filmmakers Fund is an opportunity to help our community of alumni filmmakers make their next movie.
+Rooftop Films set aside $1 from every ticket sold and $1 from every submission fee received and grants those funds to alumni filmmakers for their future films.
 We’ve been screening films since 1997, and every filmmaker who has ever shown a film with Rooftop is eligible for our grants.
 Only filmmakers who have screened a movie at Rooftop Films’ festival are eligible.

 Rooftop Films has eleven grants available —seven for feature length films and four for short films.
-Each year, Rooftop Films will give away over $45,000 in cash grants, $30,000 of which is courtesy of our Water Tower Feature Film Grant that funds two feature-length works per year.
-Our equipment and service grants are valued at more than $200,000 and come courtesy of our sponsors at Brigade Marketing, Eastern Effects, New York City Economic Development Corporation, Edgeworx Studios, Red Hook Post, Technological Cinevideo Services, The Adrienne Shelly Foundation, and Downtown Community Television.
+Each year, Rooftop Films will give away over $300,000 in cash, equipment and service grants.
+Our equipment and service grants come courtesy of our sponsors at Eastern Effects, NYCEDC, Edgeworx Studios, Red Hook Post, Irving Harvey, Technological Cinevideo Services, The Adrienne Shelly Foundation, elkind Lighting & Camera, and DCTV.

-Past grantees include four films that premiered at this year’s Sundance Film Festival—among them, Penny Lane’s Hail Satan?, Petra Costa’s The Edge of Democracy, and Michael Tyburski’s The Sound of Silence—as well as Eliza Hittman’s highly-anticipated Beach Rats follow-up Never, Rarely, Sometimes, Always, Gillian Robespierre’s Obvious Child, Ana Lily Amirpour’s The Bad Batch, David Lowery’s Ain’t Them Bodies Saints, Sean Durkin’s Martha Marcy May Marlene, Benh Zeitlin’s Beasts of the Southern Wild, and dozens more.
+Past grantees include Penny Lane’s Hail Satan?, Petra Costa’s The Edge of Democracy, Eliza Hittman’s Never, Rarely, Sometimes, Always, Gillian Robespierre’s Obvious Child, David Lowery’s Ain’t Them Bodies Saints, Sean Durkin’s Martha Marcy May Marlene, Benh Zeitlin’s Beasts of the Southern Wild, and many more.

 Read more about past grantees.